nareshmaharaj-consultant/vault-basic/part2.md

 ## Act II: Apprentice Pip's Quest 🤖

-Now, we switch hats to Apprentice Pip's automated script.
+Now, we switch hats to Apprentice Pip's database engineering skills..
 The script has been given a short-lived Vault token to perform its tasks.

 ### 1\.
 Request Temporary Database Credentials